 A growing number of States are turning to the 1961 Convention for guidance on how to meet their international obligation to prevent statelessness.
-While the 1961 Convention had only 37 States Parties on I January 2010, the influence of its provisions is far wider because many States have drawn elements of the Convention for inclusion in their nationality legislation.
+While the 1961 Convention had only 37 States Parties on 1 January 2011, 33 states pledged to accede to the Convention at the Ministerial Event organized by UNHCR in December 2011.
+By the end of January 2014 the number of State Parties had increased to 55.
+However, the influence of the Convention's provisions is far wider because many States have drawn elements of the Convention for inclusion in their nationality legislation.